praveen7654321/Banking-managementsystem/README.md

 Install Netbeans:

-You can download and install Spring Boot from the official website.
+You can download and install netbeans from the official website.
 Follow the instructions for your operating system to complete the installation process.

 Create a Netbeans project: